CalyxOS/calyxos.org/pages/_posts/2026-05-04-calyxos-progress-update-4.md

 * Motorola
   * moto g 5g (2024), moto g84, moto g34/45
   * moto g52, moto g42, moto g32

+A note on kernel patches: Pixel 6 and newer devices are fully patched.
+All other devices are missing certain Qualcomm patches, which we are actively working to pick up alongside other upstream patches and the [May Android Security Bulletin (ASB)](https://source.android.com/docs/security/bulletin/2026/2026-05-01).
+We wanted to get this out as quickly as possible and official releases will include more complete patchsets as usual.

 ### Changes to our bundled apps